Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Method

-Depending on the chosen $\tau$, the transition distribution may require $J$ integration steps at a smaller timescale $\tau_0<\tau$:

-Due to the sequential nature of the simulation process, unfolding trajectories for large time horizons can necessitate extensive computational resources.

-To alleviate the computational burden associated with simulating large-scale system dynamics, we make two modeling choices: (i) instead of modeling the transition distribution in the original space $\sX$, we leverage a learned, time-independent \textit{encoder} $p_\theta(\rvz_t|\rvx_t)$ to model the dynamics in a different representation space $\sZ$, and (ii) we directly model the dynamics for larger jumps $\tau>\tau_0$.
-We refer to this process of unfolding simulations in the latent representation space as \textit{Latent Simulation} (LS).
-The joint distribution $p^{LS}(\left[\rvy_{s+k\tau}\right]_{k=1}^K|{\rvx_s})$ of trajectories unfolded using latent simulation starting from $\rvx_s$ is therefore determined by:
+Each transition distribution $p(\rvx_{t+\tau}|\rvx_t)$ may necessitate $J$ integration steps at a finer timescale $\tau_0<\tau$.
+Given the sequential nature of simulation, generating trajectories over extended time horizons may require substantial computational resources.
+To mitigate the challenges of simulating large-scale system dynamics, we adopt two modeling strategies: (i) rather than modeling the transition distribution in the original space $\sX$, we learn a time-independent \textit{encoder} $p_\theta(\rvz_t|\rvx_t)$ that maps into a simpler representation space $\sZ$; and (ii) we directly model the dynamics for larger jumps $\tau>\tau_0$.
+We refer to the process of unfolding simulations in the latent representation space as \textit{Latent Simulation} (LS).
+The joint distribution for trajectories of targets unfolded using LS starting from $\rvx_s$ is defined as: